KaitlynKeil/ThinkStats2/code/reports/report1.md

 as well, lending a hopeful note that maybe we do care about equality in the world more than material wealth.

-In fact, with a sampling of the human values enquired about on this survey, we find that wealth is, in fact, the lowest ranked across Europe, as we can see here, where the mean response for each value is bordered by its standard deviation in answer:
+In fact, with a sampling of the human values enquired about on this survey, we find that wealth is, in fact, the lowest ranked across Europe, as we can see here, where the mean response for each value is bordered by its standard deviation.
+The standard response deviation seems to stay within approximately 1 and 1.5, but the means for all (except, of course, wealth) are below 3, or 'like me'.

 ![Image of allvaluesplot]
 (https://github.com/KaitlynKeil/ThinkStats2/blob/master/code/reports/allvaluesplot.png)